2026 FHA Loan Limits - Updated with Higher Limits

 How to Determine the FHA Loan Limits

-As the overall real estate market continued its improvement throughout the first half of 2022, FHA deemed it necessary to provide higher limits across the board.
+As the overall real estate market continued its improvement throughout 2025, FHA deemed it necessary to provide higher limits across the board.

-High-Cost Areas Receive Increase in Loan Limits Too
+High-Cost Areas Receive an Increase in Loan Limits, Too

 Around the country are areas in which the average price of a new home is much greater than the FHA maximum loan size.
 The areas are commonly referred to as “high-cost areas.”